ministryofjustice/security-guidance/docs/visitor-access-policy.md

 -   Inform colleagues of any expected visitors.

--   If a visitor is categorised as requiring an escort, they **SHALL** always be escorted by a member of staff.
+-   Ensure that a visitor categorised as requiring an escort **SHALL** always be accompanied by a member of staff.

 -   Challenge any escorted visitor found to be unaccompanied and seek assistance if required.
 The unescorted visitor **SHOULD** be returned to reception.